-The BPatch_addressSpace class is a super class of the BPatch_process and BPatch_binaryEdit classes.
+The BPatch_addressSpace class is a superclass of the BPatch_process and BPatch_binaryEdit classes.
 It contains functionality that is common between the two sub classes.

 '''

-const BPatch image getImage()
+const BPatch_image getImage()

 '''

-Return a handle to the executable file associated with this BPatch process object.
+Return a handle to the executable file associated with this BPatch_process object.

 '''

-bool getSourceLines( unsigned long addr, std::vector< std::pair<
+bool getSourceLines(unsigned long addr, std::vector< std::pair<

-const char , unsigned int > > & lines )
+const char , unsigned int > > & lines)

 '''

 This function returns the line information associated with the mutatee address, addr.
-The vector lines contains pairs of filenames and line numbers that are associated with addr.
+The vector lines contain pairs of filenames and line numbers that are associated with addr.
 In many cases only one filename and line number is associated with an address, but certain compiler optimizations may lead to multiple filenames and lines at an address.
 This information is only available if the mutatee was compiled with debug information.